The Members of Paisalo Digital Limited

 Pursuant to the requirement under Section 134(3)(c) read with Section 134(5) of theCompanies Act 2013 with respect to Directors' Responsibility Statement the Directors tothe best of their knowledge and belief hereby confirm that:

-a in the preparation of the annual accounts for the Financial Year ended March312020 the applicable Accounting Standards have been followed and there are no materialdepartures from the same;
+a) in the preparation of the annual accounts the applicable accounting standards havebeen followed and that no material departure has been made in following the same;

-b the Directors had selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the Financial Year and of theprofit and loss of the Company for that period;
+b) appropriate accounting policies have been selected and applied consistently andjudgements and estimates made are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit of the Company for that period;

-c the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c) proper and sufficient care for maintenance of adequate accounting records inaccordance with the provisions of Companies Act 2013 have been taken for safeguarding theassets of the Company and for preventing and detecting frauds and other irregularities;

-e the Directors had laid down internal financial controls to be followed by the Companyand that such internal financial controls are adequate and were operating effectively; and
+e) internal financial controls to be followed by the Company had been laid down andsuch internal financial controls are adequate and operating effectively; and

-f the Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.
+f) proper systems have been devised to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and operating effectively.

 Auditors & Audit Reports

-In accordance with the provisions of Section 204 of the Companies Act 2013 read withRule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 and as a measure of good Corporate Governance practice Board of Directors in theirMeeting held on February 9 2020 has appointed M/s.
-Satish Jadon & AssociatesPracticing Company Secretaries as Secretarial Auditor of the Company to conductSecretarial Audit of the Company for financial year ended March 31 2020 and to submitSecretarial Audit Report in Form No. MR-3.
+In accordance with the provisions of Section 204 of the Companies Act 2013 read withRule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 and as a measure of good Corporate Governance practice Board of Directors in theirMeeting held on February 7 2022 has appointed M/s.
+Satish Jadon & AssociatesPracticing Company Secretries as Secretarial Auditor of the company to conductSecretarial Audit of the Company for financial year ended March 31 2022 and to submitSecretarial Audit Report in Form No. MR-3.

 A copy of the Secretarial Audit Report received from M/s.
 Satish Jadon & Associatesin the prescribed Form No. MR-3 is annexed to this Board's Report and marked as AnnexureA.